Danny-CA/Parallelizing/README.md

 ✅ Merge the results from all processes using MPI_Reduce().

 ✅ Compare the efficiency of the parallel method against Python’s Counter.

-3️⃣ Data Communication and Reduction

-• Processes send their results to the master process using MPI_Reduce().

-• The master process merges the partial counts to obtain the final result.